cyclomaticlone/cats-cats-cats/README.md

 ### React-Query

 React-Query is a best-in-class library that helps us fetch data.
-It provides easy-to-use abstractions for getting the data, loading state, and any potential errors from API calls, while having a powerful, customiserable cache.
+It provides easy-to-use abstractions for getting the data, loading state, and any potential errors from API calls, while having a powerful, customisable cache.
 There is also a browser Devtools extension to help with debugging as the app gets more complex.

 ### Downshift